-Charging Detail Records (CDR) are exports of charging session information in a standardized format.
+Charging Detail Records (CDR) are exports of EV charging station data in a standardized format.
 Typically includes session start times, energy consumption, session duration, and charger ID, among other data points.
-Most fleet charging software systems (CMS) offer easy CDR reporting, with flexible filters for time periods or specific assets.
+Most fleet charging software systems (CMS) offer easy CDR reporting, with flexible filters for time periods or specific assets, providing comprehensive EV charging reports.

 Low Carbon Fuel Standard (LCFS) is required in regions with LCFS programs.
 Fleet operators submit reports on how much they have reduced carbon emissions by using EVs, earning credits that can be traded for revenue.
-These reports typically include data on energy consumption, fuel displacement, and emissions reductions, focusing on the environmental benefits of fleet electrification.
+These EV charging infrastructure reports can include data on energy consumption, fuel displacement, and emissions reductions, focusing on the environmental benefits of fleet electrification.
 Although similar to CDR and utility/grant reports, LCFS reports are tailored to meet regulatory compliance and unlock financial incentives, with formats varying by program.

 Outline